Q: What is my.hawaii.gov?

 Q: Who is behind the development of my.hawaii.gov?

-Hawaii Information Consortium, LLC., has contracted with the State of Hawaii and the Office of Information Management and Technology (OIMT) to develop the my.hawaii.gov web portal.
+Hawaii Information Consortium, LLC., has contracted with the State of Hawaii and the Office of Enterprise Technology Services (ETS) to develop the my.hawaii.gov web portal.
 At Hawaii Information Consortium, LLC. dba eHawaii.gov, our sole focus is to enable citizens and businesses to conduct business with the government securely and efficiently using all digital channels.
 We also manage the official website for the State of Hawaii, eHawaii.gov.
 Our goal is to make interacting with the government easier for the public by bringing services online and improving government efficiency.
 While HIC operates as a for-profit company, state agencies, counties and local government can, in many cases, work with us at no cost by utilizing our unique self-funded model.
-Learn more about us at hic.ehawaii.gov.
+Learn more about us at nichawaii.egov.com.